Politics and Power

 Friday 25 March 2022

 Requisites for this module

-GV150 is the second of a two-part module.
-With GV151 last term, we study some fundamental texts of the 'Western' philosophical tradition and seek to examine the assumptions underlying these texts as well as the implications they have for us today.
+We study some fundamental texts of the `Western` philosophical tradition and seek to examine the assumptions underlying these texts as well as the implications they have for us today.

 1. To introduce students to critics of liberalism and to stimulate interest in the topic

-2. To familiarise students with key concepts in political theory such as freedom, rights, equality, and with debates that surround these concepts.
+2. To familiarise students with key concepts in modern political theory and with debates that surround these concepts.